What's gone wrong at Aberdeen & what happens now?

 Last updated on .From the section Aberdeen

+But after the break they look to have folded under the pressure of several blows, starting with a meek - if late - defeat by Celtic and stoppage time collapse against Rangers.

+The 5-0 shellacking by Hearts came after another extra-time defeat by Rangers in the Viaplay Cup semi-final, with Darvel proving the nadir.

-Former Aberdeen defender Richard Foster was horrified at what he witnessed in the 1-0 defeat by Darvel, the West of Scotland Premier Division champions and worthy winners in the cup tie.
+Former Aberdeen defender Richard Foster was horrified at what he witnessed in the 1-0 defeat in Ayrshire, and said the manager can't take all the blame.

 "Players have to own the responsibility," he told BBC Scotland.
 "If you're a professional player and you need your manager [to gee you up] before a game, that you know is a potential banana skin, you don't deserve to be there.